Tyler Rosenlund: Career

-Professional

 Scandinavia

 After the 2006 NCAA season ended, Rosenlund left UC Santa Barbara early.
-He trialed with Allmänna Idrottsklubben of the Swedish Premier Division Allsvenskan and later moved on another trial with IFK Mariehamn in the Finnish Premier Division, Veikkausliiga.
-He failed to secure a contract with either club, but made one appearance for IFK Mariehamn in the Finnish League Cup.
+He trialed with Allmänna Idrottsklubben of the Swedish Premier Division Allsvenskan and later moved on to another trial with IFK Mariehamn in the Finnish Premier Division, Veikkausliiga.
+He failed to secure a contract with either club but made one appearance for IFK Mariehamn in the Finnish League Cup.

 After his short spell in Finland he headed back to Sweden and secured a contract with Åtvidabergs FF in the Swedish second tier, Superettan.
 He made a couple of appearances for ÅFF before he was released by the club.

 Canada

-On March 21, 2008, Toronto FC announced Tyler Rosenlund was signed to a senior developmental contract.< He made his Toronto FC debut on April 5, 2008, appearing as an 83rd-minute substitute during a 4–1 defeat to D.C.
+On March 21, 2008, Toronto FC announced Tyler Rosenlund was signed to a senior developmental contract.
+He made his Toronto FC debut on April 5, 2008, appearing as an 83rd-minute substitute during a 4–1 defeat to D.C.
 United.
 He was the first Canadian-born player to score for Toronto FC, which happened at BMO Field against Chivas USA on September 6, 2008.

 He was released by Toronto in February 2009 and signed later with Surrey United.